 Freedom of Panorama allows people to freely use and share images taken in public spaces.
-It use the image of the European Parliament in Strasshould apply across the European Union so that bourg [5] [6] all Europeans have this freedom.
+It should apply across the European Union so that all Europeans have this freedom.

 There is an excellent example that perfectly illustrates the need for change.
-Recently a group of photographs were taken of the European Parliament in Strasbourg for use on Wikipedia (as a part of Wiki Loves Parliaments, an event in which you may have participated).
-However, the photographs of the Parliament building had to be removed from Wikimedia Commons, our freely licensed image repository, because the architect could claim copyright on the depictions of the building since France has no Freedom of Panorama regulations.
+Recently a group of pho- of Big Ben but France has no freedom of panorama so tographs were taken of the European Parliament in Strasbourg for use on Wikipedia.
+However, the pho- Strasbourg tographs of the Parliament building had to be removed from Wikimedia Commons, our freely licensed image repository, because the architect could claim copyright on the depictions of the building since France has no Freedom of Panorama regulations.